 There are those who actually don’t even think about their teeth when they smile and those who have such good teeth that an excuse to smile is all it takes to show them off.
 However, there are also those who don’t like their teeth at all and, when asked for a smile they recoil with fear and embarrassment.

 Whether they have yellowing teeth, chipped teeth or even missing teeth is irrelevant.
-By smiling and showing off a problem with your teeth you are almost bearing your soul to the world.
+By smiling and showing off a problem with your teeth you are almost baring your soul to the world.
 The result of which is usually severe embarrassment and in extreme cases, never wanting to smile.

 What is a good smile?